tvl83/dadproposals/proposals/01-sourcecodeaccess.md

 Voting for this proposal will give me, Thomas Le, read-only access to the smart contract source code repositories.

 ## Against
-Voting for this proposal will not give me, Thomas Le, read-only access to the smart contract source code repositories.
+Voting against this proposal will not give me, Thomas Le, read-only access to the smart contract source code repositories.
 No permissions will change on the source code repositories.